-Dairy Business Association v.
-DNR
+Dairy Business Association - DNR Settlement

 — Clean Water Action Council, Milwaukee Riverkeeper, Friends of the Central Sands and the Wisconsin Wildlife Federation intervene in a lawsuit over DNR authority in CAFO pollution permitting.

 On November 17, 2017, Midwest Environmental Advocates filed a petition for judicial review and declaratory judgement in Milwaukee County Circuit Court challenging a settlement agreement that resulted from a lawsuit brought by the Dairy Business Association.
 We filed this action on behalf of Clean Water Action Council, Milwaukee Riverkeeper, Friends of the Central Sands, and the Wisconsin Wildlife Federation.

 We initially tried to intervene in DBA's lawsuit against the Department of Natural Resources, but the case was settled before we could do so.
 We are now challenging the settlement agreement from that lawsuit.
 This case is about defending DNR's authority to protect water quality through the science-based application of state law to prevent pollution from CAFO vegetated treatment areas and calf hutches.
 The basis for the challenge is that the DBA-DNR settlement agreement changes DNR policy and rules, which DNR is only allowed to do through rulemaking procedures - not through agreements with special interest groups.